 For those looking to get the most out of their day, you can program the coffee maker up to 24 hours in advance.
 Want an extra blast of caffeine in your mug?
 Use the Bold Coffee option for extra zing in your drink.
 Using Cuisinart Coffee Bar pods (Medium Roast, Dark Roast, and French Vanilla for flavor), the SS-15P1 also comes with a reusable filter cup for when you want to run your own grounds through the machine.

 This is a great machine for those who want the best of both brewing worlds: coffee for the whole family and single cups for when you want to grab and go.
 Either way, the Cuisinart SS-15P1 is worth it.

 Mr. Coffee Optimal Brew

-The best keep-it-hot coffee maker
+The best coffee pot